HunterCartier702/RHCSA-Home-Lab/README.md

 $ skopeo list-tags docker://docker.io/library/mysql # to list versions of an image
 $ podman pull docker.io/library/mysql:8.0 # specify version to pull specific image

+# adding a tag to an image
+$ podman pull docker.io/library/redis
+$ podman tag <image> localhost/redis # tag an image w/ 'localhost/redis'.
+This will create a copy of that image so you can now specify containers to use that tagged image instead
 ```

 Building Images from Containerfile